-6-1 Conceptual model for multirate diffusion 86 6-2 Best fits of conventional double-porosity models to the H11-1 and H19S2 data 6-3 Best fits of multirate diffusion model to all SWIW data 6-4 Cumulative distribution functions (CDFs) estimated from each of the SWIW data 94 6-5 Normalized sensitivity for estimated parameters of multirate diffusion model at H11-1 and at H19S2 96 6-6 Sensitivity analysis for σ_d (standard deviation of $ln(\alpha_d)$) in multirate diffusion model 7-1 Schematic diagram of polar coordinate transformation from coordinates with respect to the injection well to coordinates with respect to the pumping well 106 7-2 Observed breakthrough curve data and the limits of the 95% confidence intervals for the two H-11b3 to b1 tracer tests.
+6-1 Conceptual model for multirate diffusion 86 6-2 Best fits of conventional double-porosity models to the H11-1 and H19S2 data 91 6-3 Best fits of multirate diffusion model to all SWIW data 6-4 Cumulative distribution functions (CDFs) estimated from each of the SWIW data 6-5 Normalized sensitivity for estimated parameters of multirate diffusion model at H11-1 and at H19S2 6-6 Sensitivity analysis for σ_d (standard deviation of $\ln(\alpha_d)$) in multirate diffusion model 7-1 Schematic diagram of polar coordinate transformation from coordinates with respect to the injection well to coordinates with respect to the pumping well 106 7-2 Observed breakthrough curve data and the limits of the 95% confidence intervals for the two H-11b3 to b1 tracer tests.
 109 7-3 Observed breakthrough curve data and the limits of the 95% confidence intervals for the two H-19b7 to b0 tracer tests.
-109 7-4 Normalized sensitivities of the BTC model to each of the four estimated parameters 110 7-5 Multirate diffusion transport model fits to the H-11 data for both pumping rates 111 7-6 Multirate diffusion transport model fits to the H-19 data for both pumping rates 111 7-7 Cumulative distributions of diffusion rate coefficients as estimated from the four two- well tests 112 7-8 Single-rate model fit to the H-11 low data 114 7-9 Single-rate model fit to the H-19 low data 7-10 The state of the s estimated on the H-11 low tracer test data 115 7-11 estimated on the H-19 low tracer test data 115
+109 7-4 Normalized sensitivities of the BTC model to each of the four estimated parameters 110 7-5 Multirate diffusion transport model fits to the H-11 data for both pumping rates 111 7-6 Multirate diffusion transport model fits to the H-19 data for both pumping rates 7-7 Cumulative distributions of diffusion rate coefficients as estimated from the four two- well tests 112 7-8 Single-rate model fit to the H-11 low data 7-9 Single-rate model fit to the H-19 low data 114 7-10 Model fits to the H-11 high tracer test data using both multirate and single-rate models estimated on the H-11 low tracer test data 115 7-11 estimated on the H-19 low tracer test data 115